Therp/tameson/tameson_stock/README.rst

       They inform the user of the minimal quantity of a product based on Also visible on the sales order line displaying a warning when the ordered quantity goes above it.
+    * Batch mailing action for delivery delay mail sending.
+      Default mail template will be with name matching "delivery delay".